 Photo by: Cristina Moarcas

 Born in Montreal in 1956, Philippe Hode-Keyser studied classical percussion at the Cégep de Saint-Laurent and jazz percussion at the Creative Music Studio (New-York), Concordia and McGill Universities (Montréal).
 His principal teachers were Barry Altschul, Pierre Béluse, Karl Berger, Ed Blackwell, George Cartright, Jerome Cooper, Gerry Danovitch, Don Davis, Jack DeJohnette, Charles Ellison, Oliver Lake, Michael Lytle, Art Maiste, Jacques Masson, Roscoe Mitchell, Famoudou Don Moye, Guy Nadon, Jean-Guy Plante, Claude Ranger, Ingrid Sertso, Wadada Leo Smith.
-In 1983, he received a Bachelor and Master Degree in Jazz Studies (New Paltz State University, Concordia and McGill Universities).
+In 1983, he received a Bachelor, Master and Doctorate degree in Jazz Studies (New Paltz State University, Concordia and McGill Universities).
 He performed alongside musicians such as Carla Bley, Tim Brady, Anthony Braxton, Alain Caron, Marc Couroux, CMS Orchestra, Michel Cusson, Lorraine Desmarais, Paul Dolden, Michel Donato, Charles Ellison, Lori Freeman, Satoko Fujii, D’Arcy Philip Gray, Fred Henke, Andrew Homzy, Phil Hornsey, Tim Jackson, Oliver Lake, Clemens Merkel, Roscoe Mitchell, Mark O’Leary, Michiel Schrey, Wadada Leo Smith, Guy St-Onge, Simon Stone, Dave Turner and Jean-Pierre Zanella.

 At age 20, he is considered a pioneer since he was the first to implement a jazz percussion program at the college level.
 He taught jazz percussion at the Cégep de Saint-Laurent (1977-2012), Cégep Marie-Victorin (1989-1993), Saint-Luc High School (1997-98) and Concordia University where he teaches improvisation led (conduction) in the Soap series.